dmneweng83/Sports/README.md

     - Make adjustments for what players to omit from master list
         - ie. player is not starting that game
         - A player usually not starting is, so adjust his initial projections
+        - On the last column add what line each player is in.
+Can be found on fanduel

 Populate the spread.txt
     - This is just a file with the Letter code of team, and their vegas odds